sdmirch/blogdown/content/portfolio/influencers.md

 ## tl;dr
 > Power-Middle influencers on Instagram are a more effective and authentic option for marketing niche products to targeted communities.
 I created a methodology to select, construct, and analyze community networks within Instagram.
 Elite Power-Middle influencers were identified using social centrality measures and sentiment analysis of captions.
 Technologies used include Python, NetworkX, MongoDB, Selenium, and vaderSentiment.

-## Business Question
+## Introduction
-Requesting promotion of a product from a celebrity with a large (millions) social media following is not just expensive - it is obvious to followers that they have been solicited to sponsor certain brands or items, and therefore seems less authentic.
-To market to a smaller, targeted audience, it is more affordable and effective to identify a “power-middle” influencer.
-These influencers will be more influential to their intimate and loyal following they have amassed.
+Requesting promotion of a product from a celebrity with a large (millions) social media following is not just obscenely expensive - it is also obvious to followers that they have been solicited to sponsor certain brands or items, and therefore seems less authentic.
+To market to a smaller, targeted audience, it is more affordable and effective to identify a [“power-middle”](https://www.business2community.com/digital-marketing/power-middle-influencers-crushing-kim-kardashian-01515777#8OM20kRTpySksKoU.97) influencer.
+These power-middle influencers will be more influential to their intimate and loyal following they have amassed.
+If you are interested, check out some [examples](#examples) of power-middle influencers to get a better idea of who they are.

 How do you find power-middle influencers who will be the most influential to the group of people you are trying to target?

 ## Data Understanding and Preparation